 This co-constitution of hydro-social relations (Linton & Budds 2014) is always contingent on historical and socio-material conditions.
-The characteristics of water arrangements vary according to the geographical context.
+The characteristics of water ar63 what them is what we do not understand rangements vary according to the geographical context.
 For instance, the water arrangements in desert regions differ from those in tropical rainforests, while those in island regions differ from those in mountainous regions.
 Similarly, water arrangements in agrarian, spiritual societies differ from those in urban, modern and secularised societies.
 However, such a co-constitution implies that water can only be integrated into the hydro-social relations through the prevailing material conditions.
 The fundamental properties of water are its ability to follow the force of gravity, its capacity to dissolve substances, its tendency to change its aggregate state in response to temperature, its tendency to mix and change its quality, its specific surface tension, its density anomaly and its conductivity.
 The materiality of water thus allows it to enter into relationships with human and non-human actors and to constitute connections.